puffyCid/artemis-api/artemis-docs/docs/Contributing/overview.md

 expose helper functions that allow other artifacts to reuse parts of that artifact to help get artifact specific data.

-For example the Windows `Registry` artifact exposes a helper function that other `Registry` based artifacts can leverage to help parse the `Registry`:
+For example the Windows Registry artifact exposes a helper function that other Registry based artifacts can leverage to help parse the Registry:

 - `pub(crate) fn get_registry_keys(start_path: &str, regex: &Regex, file_path: &str)`
   will read a Registry file at provided file_path and filter to based on start_path and regex.
-If start_path and regex are empty a full `Registry` listing is returned.
+If start_path and regex are empty a full Registry listing is returned.
 All Regex comparisons are done in lowercase.

 Some other examples listed below: